stephen-ics/haskell/README.md

 ```
 - This defines the structure, but the monad itself also requires three laws that all monad instances must satisfy
-- The bind function or "infix operator" takes a monadic value and a function that takes a monadic value as an argument and returns a monadic value
+- The bind function or "infix operator" takes a monadic value and a function that takes a monadic value as an argument and returns a monadic value, this new monatic value is often used as an argument to another function that produces another monadic computation
 - The return function takes a value and turns it into a monadic value so that monadic functions can be applied to that value

 - Law 1: return a >>= f = f a